 Sydney is considered imminent risk.
-Although she cannot think of a method at this time, she is expressing desire to end her life and desire to find a method, therefore she is high risk.
+Although she cannot think of a method at this time, she is expressing desire to end her life and desire to find a method.

-Guardians should be notified of ALL statements made and please contact PIRC so that ED will be notified of referrals.
+Guardians should be notified of ALL statements made and PIRC will document referral information for the Emergency Department Social Workers.